grisha/grisha.github.com/source/_posts/2015-09-23-storing-time-series-in-postgresql-efficiently.markdown

 One problem with this is the inefficiency of appending data.
 An insert requires a look up of the new id, locking and (usually) blocks until the data is synced to disk.
-Given the TS's "firehose" nature, the database can quite quickly get overwelmed.
+Given the TS's "firehose" nature, the database can quite quickly get overwhelmed.

 This approach also does not address consolidation and eventual expiration of older data points.